Antifungal Effects of Various Measures Deployed Against Fusarium Verticillioides, Causing Maize Kernel Rot

 Methods: Three experiments/methods (i.e. biocontrol, chemical, and botanical) were employed to control the kernel rot pathogen in vitro.
 Each experiment was laid out using a completely randomized design with each treatment being replicated thrice.
 The data collected included radial growth of the pathogen.

 Results: The three experiments yielded the following outcomes.
 Firstly, the results of the biocontrol experiment revealed that the most effective isolates were Trichoderma harzianum isolate AIPT26, T. virens isolate BGMZ2 followed by T. hamatum isolate ZXPB.
 Their effects were at par.
 Secondly, chemical experiment showed that the highest control was from Ridomil (at 50% and 100%), Mancozeb (at 50% and 100%), and Itraconazole (at 50% and 100%).
-Thirdly, the plant extract experiment revealed that highest pathogen control was obtained using Ricinus communis i.e. Castor soap (at 50% and 100%).
-Aframomum melegueta i.e. Alligator pepper (at 100%), then Panax ginseng i.e. Ginseng (at 100%), A. melegueta (at 50%), and lastly P. ginseng (at 50%) were effective.
+Thirdly, the plant extract experiment revealed that the highest pathogen control was obtained using Ricinus communis (i.e. Castor soap) (at 50% and 100%).
+The Aframomum melegueta (i.e. Alligator pepper) (at 100%), then Panax ginseng (i.e. Ginseng) (at 100%), A. melegueta (at 50%), and lastly P. ginseng (at 50%) was effective.

-Conclusion: All the agents (i.e. biocontrol, chemical, and botanical) were highly effective in inhibiting Fusarium verticillioides.
-It is recommended that this research should be continued to integrate these three control measures so as to reduce chemical pesticides usage.
+Conclusion: All the agents (i.e. biocontrol, chemical, and botanical) were highly successful in inhibiting Fusarium verticillioides.
+It is recommended that research should continue on integration of these three control measures so as to reduce chemical pesticides usage.

 Published